isaiahcjohnson/IsaiahCJohnson.github.io/_pages/about.md

 I am a Ph.D. candidate in the Department of Politics and a graduate affiliate with the Center for the Study of Democratic Politics at Princeton University.
 I am currently on the job market.

-I study political economy, with a focus on race and ethnic politics.
-My research explores how Multiracial Americans utilize their identity in strategic ways to gain political power.
-This work combines formal theory and quantitative methods to examine how Multiracial Americans navigate institutional incentives to signal identity and secure political representation.
+I study American politics with a focus on the political economy of race.
+My research examines how members of Congress navigate uncertainty when making decisions, particularly in contexts where electoral incentives and racial dynamics intersect.
+I employ formal theory to model the strategic choices legislators face and use quantitative methods to test these predictions in empirical settings.
+By combining theoretical and empirical approaches, my research advances our understanding of how race structures institutional incentives and decision-making in American politics.

 I received a B.S. and M.A. in Political Science from the University of Houston in 2019 and 2021.